 Many thanks to readers who spotted the caution — Do not hang electric lights on aluminum Christmas trees — on the website about vintage Christmas lights.
-With some additional research, I uncovered a news release from the Consumer Product Safety Commission, dated 1978, that also warned of the potential for electrical hazards when you combine metallic Christmas trees with electric lights:
+With some additional research, I uncovered a news release from the Consumer Product Safety Commission — CPSC Announces Holiday Season Decorating Tips — that also warned of the potential for electrical hazards when you combine metallic Christmas trees with electric lights:

 Seems that aluminum is a conductor of electricity, so if you put electric lights on it, you have the necessary ingredients to create shock and/or fire.
 So take notice – and take care!
 The smart — and easy — thing to do with vintage aluminum trees: Hang ornaments…and use a color wheel.
 In fact, it seems that color wheels were devised to get right around the electric-hazard issue of stringing lights onto aluminum.

 This is an opportune time for me to remind readers that on this blog, I do not generally allow readers to offer safety or environmental advice.
-I advise folks to empower themselves by doing their own research and consult with pros/experts regarding their own particular situation.
+I advise folks to empower themselves consulting with pros/experts regarding their own particular situation.
 This precaution regarding aluminum Christmas trees and electric lights, though, is validated on a government website, so I thought it would be of value to readers, many of whom may have aluminum trees, which only seem to grow and grow as a desired collectible.
 See our Be Safe/Renovate Safe page for more info.